RLOpenCatalyst/rg-doc/source/SecureResearchLinuxDesktop.rst

 1. Create a Setting in RG using your AWS account.

-2. Create a stack and Secure VPC using the cft provided (rg-tre-account-onboarding.yaml which is available in bucket “ rg-prodenvironment-instancefiles-london" of eu-west-2 region of 977461429431 account) in the project account in the same region where the setting is created.
+2. Create a stack and Secure VPC using the cft in the project account in the same region where the setting is created, click on this `link <https://secureproduct-networkcfts-dontdelete.s3.eu-west-2.amazonaws.com/vpc-squid.yml>`_ it will download cft in your system.

 .. note:: secure VPC will be created as part of stack creation.

-3. Create an ALB in the VPC created above using the following steps:

-  a.
-Log in to your AWS console for the account you are using as a project account.

-  b.
-Navigate to the EC2 services page and choose Load Balancers in the left pane.

-  c.
-Choose the "Create new load balancer" button.

-  d.
-In the form that opens add the name of the load balancer in the “Load balancer name” field

-  e. select the IP address type of the VPC created

-  f. enter the VPC Id (output of step 2) in the VPCId field.

-  g.
-Mappings: Select the Availability Zones which will be shown in the section based on VPC selected.

-  h.
-Search for the “EntryPointSecurityGroup” which will be available in the Outputs tab of Stack created in Step number 2 in the Security groups field and select the value

-  i.
-Select HTTPS port 443 as Listener and select forward to the target group which you have created using the VPC id in the same region where VPC is created.

-  j.
-Secure listener settings: select the recommended “Security Policy” and select “Default SSL/TLS certificate”: “Select the certificate for your domain” example: *.rlcatalyst.com

-   .. note:: If you are not able to see any certificate please contact the support

-  k.
-Once you complete filling all the necessary parameters in the form click on the “Create Load Balancer” button which is available at the end of the form.

-  l.
-This will successfully create the ALB using the VPC id provided
+ALB will be created as part of Secure Research Project creation

-4. Provide the below details of the CFT outputs to the RG support team to enable secure research.
+3. Provide the below details of the CFT outputs to the RG support team to enable secure research.

 .. list-table::
-   :widths: 50, 50
+   :widths: 50
    :header-rows: 1

-   * - ALB Details
-     - Network Details
+   * - Network Details
-   * - loadBalancerArn
-     - vpc
-   * - dnsName
+   * - vpc
-     - publicSubnet1
-   * - listenerArn
+   * - publicSubnet1
-     - publicSubnet2
-   * - securityGroupId
+   * - publicSubnet2
-     - privateSubnet
-   * - certificateArn
+   * - privateSubnet
-     - entryPointSG
-   * -
+   * - entryPointSG
-     - workspaceSG
-   * -
+   * - workspaceSG
-     - interfaceEndpointSG
+   * - interfaceEndpointSG

-5. Create a project from the UI.
-Ensure no products are created in the catalog.
-Also, uncheck the option to create a project storage as this is not supported in secure research projects.
+4. Create a project from the UI using Secure Research account in project creation form you will not be able to see Add product and Project storage enabling checkbox option.

-6. Provide the details of the project to RG support team to enable secure research in the project.
+5. Provide the details of the project to RG support team to enable secure research in the project.

-7. Assign the Secure Research Linux Desktop product to the secure research project.
+6. Assign the Secure Research Linux Desktop product to the secure research project.

 A project enabled for secure research only uses Secure Research Linux Desktop product in the catalog.
 To provision this workspace, launch the product using the following parameters.